 From soil to sachet…

-Hand harvesting is completed with a very sharp, fine-toothed sickle (these are sold at the farm or via email).
-Tim and his dad grab a fist of lavender and then with a swift swipe across the bundle, and a band to hold together, the lavender bunch is ready for hanging.
+Hand harvesting at the Wānaka Lavender Farm is completed with a very sharp, fine-toothed sickle (these are sold at the shop or via email).
+Tim and his dad grab a fist of lavender and then with a swift swipe across the bundle, and a rubber band to hold together, the lavender bunch is ready for hanging.
 The lavender is hung to dry for a minimum of three weeks in a dry Central Otago shed.

 There is so much we can do with lavender, whether it is used fresh or dried.
-At the Wanaka Lavender Farm, we are always thinking up new ways of making enjoyable products with lavender as the star ingredient.
+At the Wānaka Lavender Farm, we are always thinking up new ways of making enjoyable products with lavender as the star ingredient.